 One Course At A Time

 With the distinctive One Course At A Time curriculum, Cornell students immerse themselves in just one academic discipline per three-and-a-half-week block.
 This focus makes it possible for professors to go beyond the traditional lecture format through extended discussions and labs, all day simulations, and off-campus learning for an afternoon or an entire block without competing with other classes.
+Over the past four years, Cornell faculty taught 70 off-campus courses.
 And students can easily take a block to gain experience through internships.

 - Cornell is one of only 40 schools profiled in Loren Pope’s book “Colleges That Change Lives.”

 - U.S. News and World Report ranks Cornell in the top tier of national liberal arts colleges.